 - The Evil Prince: Sadoul.

 - Fartillery: A Mundane Utility version, no less.
 The Wind Fairy Sirufa was cursed with seismic flatulence, which you use for rocket propulsion across the continent at one point.
-Try it without a gas mask, though, and you'll succumb to the poisonous fumes, playing the trope quixotically straight.
+Try it without everybody wearing gas masks, though, and you'll succumb to the poisonous fumes, playing the trope quixotically straight.
+Note that this only applies to the Working Designs release; the Japanese game simply had Sirufa controlling the wind, without the curse, flatulence, or game-ending element.

-- Gasshole: The Wind Fairy Sirufa, who is cursed with eternal seismic flatulence.
+- Gasshole: The Wind Fairy Sirufa, who is cursed with eternal seismic flatulence in the Working Designs version of the game.

 - Offscreen Start Bonus: Checking behind the curtains in Lorath Castle at the beginning gives Sandor a few items that make the early parts of the game a whole lot easier.